Speak to an attorney: (512) 469-9500

-The Law Offices of Warren & Lewis our goal is to give you peace of mind by helping to ensure that you and your loved ones will be provided for in the event of your death or disability.
+At the Law Offices of Warren & Lewis, our goal is to give you peace of mind by helping to ensure that you and your loved ones will be provided for in the event of your death or disability.
 This can be an uncomfortable topic to consider, but it is critically important.
-A well-crafted estate plan can minimize that tax impact on the disposition of your assets, ensure a smooth transition of assets to your heirs, and most importantly, allow you to plan now for the care and well-being of your children, relatives, and friends after you are gone.
+A well-crafted estate plan can minimize the tax impact on the disposition of your assets, ensure a smooth transition of assets to your heirs, and most importantly, allow you to plan now for the care and well-being of your children, relatives, and friends after you are gone.

-The Law Offices of Warren & Lewis serve clients in Austin, Dripping Springs and the surrounding cities.
+The Law Offices of Warren & Lewis serves clients in Austin, and Dripping Springs and the surrounding cities.
 The firm was founded by Attorney Jessica M. Warren in 2010.
-Jessica is a licensed attorney with over nineteen years’ experience, her practice focuses on estate planning and probate matters.
+Jessica is a licensed attorney with over twenty years’ experience whose practice focuses on estate planning and probate matters.
 This includes drafting wills and medical powers of attorney, establishing trusts to preserve assets and managing probate estates.
-The Law Offices of Warren & Lewis have a team of attorneys and staff ready to guide you through the complex estate planning process and help you craft a plan that meets your particular needs.
+Since its inception, the Law Offices of Warren & Lewis has expanded to include a team of attorneys ready to guide you through the complex estate planning process and help you craft a plan that meets your particular needs.
 During your consultation, one of our attorneys will work with you to determine exactly what goals you hope to accomplish.
 Our job is to ensure that your goals are met in the most effective way possible and we do this by structuring a plan that covers all critical personal, financial, and tax issues.
 Our attorneys will work with you through every step of the process, answer any questions you have, and explain every document and provision of your plan so you can feel assured that it reflects your wishes.

-If you have recently experienced a loss of a loved one, our attorneys will guide you through the probate process from start to finish.
-If you have been appointed Executor or Trustee by the Will or Trust of a loved one, our attorneys will advise you to ensure that you properly fulfill your fiduciary responsibilities and assist you in managing and transferring the assets of the estate to the intended beneficiaries.
+If you have recently experienced the loss of a loved one, our attorneys will guide you through the probate process from start to finish.
+If you have been appointed Executor or Trustee by the Will of a loved one, our attorneys will advise you to ensure that you properly fulfill your fiduciary responsibilities and assist in you managing and transferring the assets of the estate to the intended beneficiaries.